masterkram/bytehub/docs/Study-Notes/Module-3/LA/Linear-Equations.md

 Now our augmented matrix is in echelon form and we notice that the system is inconsistent as it states that 0 = 5.
 So it has no solutions (that also could've been noticed upon first sight here but sometimes you find out later).

 ## Homogeneity
+A system of linear equations is homogeneous if all of the constant terms are zero: A homogeneous system is equivalent to a matrix equation of the form
+A**x** = 0
+ where A is an m × n matrix, **x** is a column vector with n entries, and 0 is the zero vector with m entries.